Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 The Hurwitz spaces $\Hur_{G,n}$ have features in common with all of these examples.
-On the one hand, they are Eilenberg-Maclane spaces of type $K(\pi, 1)$, as are the first three examples -- in such cases, homological stability reduces to a question about group homology, for which there are standard techniques (see \S \ref{subsec:proofhs}).
+On the one hand, their individual components are Eilenberg-Maclane spaces of type $K(\pi, 1)$, as are the first three examples -- in such cases, homological stability reduces to a question about group homology, for which there are standard techniques (see \S \ref{subsec:proofhs}).

 On the other hand, we may also see $\Hur_{G,n}$ as parameterizing maps from a certain {\em orbifold} -- namely, a sphere on which $n$ points have finite cyclic inertia group -- to the classifying space $BG$, thereby relating it to the fourth example.\footnote{ We learned this point of view from Abramovich, Corti, and Vistoli~\cite{acv}, who use it to define an algebraic compactification of Hurwitz space as a space of {\em stable} maps from orbifolds to $BG$.}